perses/mcp-server/README.md

 ```
 </details>

-### Streamable HTTP Mode
+## Streamable HTTP Mode

-The Streamable HTTP mode allows the MCP server to communicate with LLM hosts over HTTP, similar to a regular web API.
-This mode is particularly useful for:
+The Streamable HTTP mode allows the MCP server to communicate with LLM hosts over HTTP.
+This is useful for remote hosting or allowing multiple clients to connect to the same server instance.

-- **Remote hosting**: Deploy the MCP server on a cloud instance or remote server
-- **Multiple clients**: Allow multiple LLM hosts to connect to the same server instance

-For more details, see the [MCP Protocol Specification Docs](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http).
+For more details, see the [MCP Protocol Specification docs](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http).

-Create a configuration file (e.g., `config.yaml`) with the HTTP transport:
+Set `transport: http` in your configuration file:

 ```yaml
 transport: http